 Our success and ability to grow our business depends on the talents and efforts of highly skilled individuals.
 We devote significant resources to identifying, recruiting, hiring, integrating, training, developing, motivating and retaining highly skilled personnel.
 We may not be successful in attracting and retaining qualified personnel to fulfill our current or future needs.
-Also, all of our employees, including our management team, work for us on an atwill basis, and there is no assurance that any such employee will remain with us.
+Also, all of our employees, including our management team, work for us on an at-will basis, and there is no assurance that any such employee will remain with us.
 Our competitors may be successful in recruiting and hiring members of our management team or other key employees, and it may be difficult for us to find suitable replacements on a timely basis, on competitive terms, or at all.
 If we are unable to attract and retain the necessary personnel, particularly in critical areas of our business, we may not achieve our strategic goals.

 We currently depend on the continued services and performance of our key personnel, including our executive team, business development team, product managers, engineers, and others.
 People with these skills are in high demand in Türkiye, where our principal executive offices are located and we will continue to face increased competition for talent.
 To attract and retain top talent, we have had to offer, and we believe we will need to continue to offer, competitive compensation and benefits packages.
 Job candidates and existing personnel often consider the value of the equity awards they receive in connection with their employment.
 If the perceived value of our equity awards declines or we are unable to provide competitive compensation packages, it may adversely affect our ability to attract and retain highly qualified personnel, and we may experience increased attrition.
-Certain of our employees may receive significant proceeds from sales of our equity in the public markets, which may reduce their motivation to continue to work for us.
-We may need to invest significant amounts of cash and equity to attract and retain new employees and expend significant time and resources to identify, recruit, train and integrate such employees, and we may never realize returns on these investments.
+Certain of our employees may receive significant proceeds from sales of our equity to attract and retain new employees and expend significant time and resources to identify, recuit, train and integrate such employees, and we may never realize returns on these investments.
 If we are unable to effectively manage our hiring needs or successfully integrate new hires, our efficiency, ability to meet forecasts and employee morale, productivity, and retention could suffer, which could adversely affect our business, financial condition, and results of operations.